US stocks are mixed as market heads for a 5th quarterly gain

 “We're definitely in the doldrums of summer; volatility and volume will probably be pretty light,” said Jason Pride, chief investment officer of private wealth at Glenmede.

 Slightly more stocks were rising than falling within the benchmark S&P 500, led by industrial companies and banks.
-Those gains were being offset by a slide in health care and communications companies.
+Those gains were being offset by a slide in technology and communications companies.

 Stocks have set their recent records on optimism that the economy is strengthening and that the Federal Reserve will keep interest rates low for a while longer.
 Concerns about inflation earlier this year have dissipated somewhat, as investors have become increasingly convinced that the rise in prices for everything from food to oil to lumber is temporary and a result of the U.S. economy recovering from the pandemic.